rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node-mac.md

 ### List Accounts

-list the accounts in your local node:
+List the accounts in your local node:

 ```shell
 > personal.listAccounts